Mixed Signals

 Just like those soap opera characters or soap opera kings, we can get some pretty straightforward advice from the Bible: “If you stay on course, walk straight along the road God set for you, He will bless your life.”

-Don’t drift.
-Don’t settle for mostly good.
-Don’t assume you’re doing right in God’s eyes, know that you’re doing right.
+Don’t assume you’re doing right in God’s eyes; KNOW that you’re doing right in God’s eyes by following His Word.

 A Cup Of Tea

 In large part because of the British Empire’s presence for so long in so many places around the world, their love for tea is still prominent in most of the world.
-Outside of the US the favorite household social drink is tea.
+Outside of the USA the favorite household social drink is tea.

 Big deal, right?
 For me, it is.
 I use tea as an important reminder.